fajarsajid/business-case/README.md

 ```

 Portfolio Note
-This repository is part of my data analyst portfolio and demonstrates practical business analytics using Python and SQL.
+This repository is part of my data analyst portfolio, showcasing end-to-end analytics skills used in real-world business scenarios.

 ## 📊 Analysis Outputs